 - Perhaps the one issue which feels a touch overwhelming (but in a good way) is the abundance of rich experiences I had.
 I look through my sketchbooks and what I see is not simply the artwork on the pages.
 It’s all the special times which are encoded into the lines and washes.
 When I share my images online all you see is the image, but for me I’m filled with incredible memories.
 I had so many precious moments in such a short period of time that it’s impossible to process them.
 It’s hard to express this feeling in words, but I hope this makes a little sense.

-But to answer my question – what is too long a trip?
+But to answer my question – was is too long a trip?
 I started to think about going home at the week 12 mark, so maybe that was the limit.
 There is something special that happens with my art when I am sketching non-stop for an extended period, so the benefits of a long trip totally outweigh the inconveniences of travel.

 The highlight of any trip is always the people who were part of it.
 So of course that was true for this trip as well!
 As I mentioned above – when I look at my sketchbooks I don’t see amazing cities, impressive buildings, beautiful landscapes and yummy food.
 I see time spent with people!